Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

 -   The uri is updateable, and there will be a function to update the uri and a function to query a specific version of the asset.

 #### UniqueContentStorage.sol-
-This contract will contain and retrieve the token information of a unique asset.
+This contract will store and retrieve the token information of a unique asset.
 -   Mappings:
     -   Stores a mapping of (uint256 uniqueId => LibAsset.uniqueAsset) uniqueAssetInfo
         -   UniqueAsset struct is made up of